packettoobig/ansible-dockerimage/README.md

 We just install ansible and some python modules in addition to [the changes in the original image](https://github.com/pilbbq/debian-custom-dockerimage).

 ## How to use
 You will of course need docker to be installed.
-Please refer to [https://get.docker.com/](https://get.docker.com/) for information on this subject.
+Please refer to [https://get.docker.com/](https://get.docker.com/) for information on this subject.<br/>
 Once that's done, you can for example use the following command:

     docker run -v $HOME/.ssh/id_rsa:/root/.ssh/id_rsa -v $HOME/git/myansible:/root/ansible/ -it pilbbq/ansible /bin/bash
-It will run the container interactively with your ssh private key and your git repo mounted.
+It will run the container interactively with your ssh private key and your git repo mounted.<br/>
-Once you are intaracting with the container, you will probably want to :
+Once you are interacting with the container, you will probably want to :

     eval $(ssh-agent -s)
     ssh-add